Miele Triflex HX1 vs. Dyson V12 Detect

 Dyson V12 handheld configuration

-These options are versatile in various configurations as a handheld or stick vacuum.
+These options are versatile and can be used in various configurations, including handheld or stick vacuum.

-Dyson is the more versatile option overall, but Miele has more configuration alternatives with the handheld frame on top or middle to enable the self-standing feature.
+Dyson is the more versatile option overall, but Miele offers more configuration options with the handheld frame on top or in the middle to enable the self-standing feature.

-The V12 Detect is better because of its sleeker and lightweight frame.
+The V12 Detect is better because of its sleeker and lighter frame.
 It’s much better in its handheld configuration than the Triflex HX1.

 Miele Triflex HX1 handheld configuration